National Park · 50 minutes

 The Mammoth Cave guide

-Mammoth Cave is the longest known cave system in the world — more than four hundred mapped miles, with new passages still being discovered.
-From the front porch of Stay at Nolin it's a fifty-minute drive south, mostly two-lane country roads through farmland.
-It's the right anchor for a half-day or full-day excursion, and an easy add to a lake trip if you've never been.
+Mammoth Cave is the longest known cave system in the world — over four hundred mapped miles, with new passages still being found.
+From the lakehouse it's about a thirty-mile drive south, roughly fifty minutes.
+The right anchor for a half-day or full-day excursion, and an easy add to a lake trip if you haven't been.

 Which tour to pick

-The park runs a range of ranger-led tours from gentle to athletic.
-Three are worth knowing about for first-timers:
+The park runs over twenty ranger-led tours from gentle to strenuous.
+Four worth knowing about for first-timers (always check the current schedule on recreation.gov):

-- Historic Tour— about two hours, two miles, the classic introduction.
-Goes through the largest passages including Bottomless Pit, Fat Man's Misery, and Mammoth Dome.
+- Historic Tour — about two hours, two miles, moderate.
+The classic introduction through the largest passages, traveled for thousands of years.
 Good for kids who can handle a steady pace and stairs.

-The park also runs longer, more strenuous tours (Grand Avenue, Wild Cave) for serious hikers — and lantern tours that swap electric lights for kerosene to evoke the early-1800s tourist experience.
-Tour availability changes seasonally; check the National Park Service site before you commit to a date.
+The park also runs longer, more strenuous tours (Grand Avenue, Wild Cave) for serious hikers, and lantern tours that swap electric lights for handheld lanterns to evoke the early-1800s tourist experience.
+Tour availability changes seasonally.

 Reserve early